nlfiedler/zorigami/doc/architecture/decisions/0002-use-rust-for-backend.md

 With respect to third party libraries, of particular important is an embedded database, a web framework, and a GraphQL backend.
 These represent rather significant amounts of work that would be best not taken on within the scope of this application.

-However, of utmost importance is that the application compiles to machine code.
-Shipping source code to the customer only invites them to pirate the work and produce derivatives.

 Sensible candidates include [Go](https://golang.org) and [Rust](https://www.rust-lang.org).
 The former involves a non-trivial runtime with a memory manager that is somewhat slow in benchmarks.
 Rust, on the other hand, has barely any runtime to speak of, meaning that the application code compiles to raw machine code with very little overhead.
 Both options have plenty of available libraries, most of which are permissively licensed.
 In terms of popularity, Go beats Rust as there are many available libraries.
 That popularity, however, is slowly changing, as developers are becoming aware of the benefits of Rust.
 For six years running, Rust was voted the "most loved" programming language in the Stack Overflow Developer Survey.

 One distinctive difference with Rust when compared to Go, is that it tries very hard to be safe.
 Unlike Go, Rust does not have a `null` concept at all.
 Instead, there is a type named `Option` to represent "maybe" values, which forces the developer to deal with the possibility of a missing value.
 Similarly, errors are represented with a type that is either **ok** or **error**, again forcing the developer to deal with errors explicitly.
 Macros and syntactic sugar make error handling as lightweight as a single character, allowing most code to pass-the-buck up the call stack, where it can be handled in an appropriate manner.
 Compare this to Go, which is more boilerplate than actual application logic, as many blog posts have covered elsewhere.